This is a guide on building, modifying and contributing to GrapheneOS as a developer.

 BUILD_AOSP_KERNEL=1 LTO=full ./build_lynx.sh

-Replace the files in the OS source tree at device/google/lynx-kernel/
+Replace the files in the OS source tree at device/google/lynx-kernels/5.10/grapheneos/

 with your build in out/mixed/dist/